apigee/IgniteEngine-iOS/README.md

 - horizontal/vertical_alignment screws up 100% h/w.
 Need to be more clear how this is performed (or if alignment is defined, either ignore height/width or include it in the calculation)
 - Inheriting styles (default styles)- set default font, then it doesn't need to be defined (only font.size) (or color.text: inherit)

+####Additional 3rd Party stuff
+- OvershareKit?

+####Navigation
+- Option to save reference of viewController (for push pop navigation and saving state).
+This would require a "release" function on a view controller too.